Rappahannock River Retriever Club

 Rappahannock River Retriever Club, Inc., (RRRC) is a 501(c)(3) non-profit, non-stock Virginia corporation who's roots trace back to a small group of waterfowl enthusiasts who in 1997 joined together to encourage proper dog training and conservation of game.
-The rapidly growing club has recently enjoyed a membership surge from both hunters eager to try hunt tests and novices eager to train their retrievers.
+The club has over 100 members.

 Members come from all over Virginia, Maryland, and Pennsylvania as well as the District of Columbia and West Virginia.
 By a special arrangement with Shady Grove proprietor R. Neil Selby, the Club has headquarters and training grounds at his Shady Grove Kennel & Hunting Preserve, which is located south of Warrenton near Remington.
 Members generally meet the first Saturday of the month for the months of March through August, and the first Sunday in the month for the months of September through February.
 Realistic hunt-test scenarios are set up for dogs and handlers to practice from master level on down to puppy retrieves.